jonathanunderwood/outsider/README.md

 # outsider

-This software provides a GUI for controlling the Blackstar ID range of amplifiers.
-It is primarily written for Linux, as the Blackstar Outsider software is not available for that platform, but since it is written in Python it should work on any platform.
+This software provides a GUI for controlling the Blackstar ID range of amplifiers, and is an alternative to Blackstar's own Insider software.
+It is primarily written for Linux, as the Blackstar Insider software is not available for that platform, but since it is written in Python it should work on any platform.
 Patches to support other platforms would be gratefully received.

+The software is made available under the GPLv3 licence , which includes this Disclaimer of Warranty:

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
+EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESSED OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+THE ENTIRE RISK AS TO THE QUALITY AND PERFORMANCE OF THE PROGRAM IS WITH YOU.
+SHOULD THE PROGRAM PROVE DEFECTIVE, YOU ASSUME THE COST OF ALL NECESSARY SERVICING, REPAIR OR CORRECTION.

 ![A screenshot to whet your apetite:](./outsider-screenshot.png?raw=true "Screenshot")